 Bearish Engulfing Pattern

-This pattern is characterized by two candlesticks.
+This pattern is characterized by two candles.
 The first has a long body, little shadows, and a higher close.

 The second candle totally covers the body of the first candle, engulfing its entire range.
 It pretty much shows a total reversal in the momentum, with the second candle reversing the prior gains.
 That’s what makes it bearish.